15 Global Climate Change

 - During volcanic eruptions, carbon dioxide is released back to the atmosphere, where it is stored for years to decades .

 During much of Earth’s history, the geological carbon cycle has been balanced, with carbon being released by volcanism at approximately the same rate that it is stored by the other processes.
 Under these conditions, the climate remains relatively stable.
 During some times of Earth’s history, that balance has been upset.
 This can happen during prolonged stretches of greater than average volcanism.
 One example is the eruption of the Siberian Traps at around 250 million years ago, which appears to have led to strong climate warming over a few million years.
 A carbon imbalance is also associated with significant mountain-building events.
-For example, the Himalayan Range was formed between about 40 and 10 Ma and over that time — and still today — the rate of weathering on Earth has been enhanced because those mountains are so high and the range is so extensive.
+For example, the Himalayan Range has been forming since about 40 Ma and over that time — and still today — the rate of weathering on Earth has been enhanced because those mountains are so high and the range is so extensive.
 The weathering of these rocks — most importantly the hydrolysis of feldspar — has resulted in consumption of atmospheric carbon dioxide and transfer of the carbon to the oceans and to ocean-floor carbonate minerals.
-The steady drop in carbon dioxide levels over the past 40 million years, which led to the Pleistocene glaciations, is partly attributable to the formation of the Himalayan Range.
+The steady drop in carbon dioxide levels over the past 40 million years, which contributed to the Pleistocene glaciations, is partly attributable to the formation of the Himalayan Range.
 Another, non-geological form of carbon-cycle imbalance is happening today on a very rapid time scale.
-We are in the process of extracting vast volumes of fossil fuels (coal, oil, and gas) that was stored in rocks over the past several hundred million years, and converting these fuels to energy and carbon dioxide.
+We are in the process of extracting vast volumes of fossil fuels (coal, oil, and gas) that were stored in rocks over the past several hundred million years, and converting these fuels to energy and carbon dioxide.
 By doing so, we are changing the climate faster than has ever happened in the past .